Stuycs-K/project03-final-09-casinoc-hasant/DEVLOG.md

 - Added multiple argument functionality for main function in init file for Player 1 and Player 2 relating to the server and client
 - (40 min)

+### 2024-01-15 - Discussed how the functions should work conceptually
+- Deleted unecessary variables in init file
+- (20 min (spent a chunk of the period trying to fix lab 11))

 ## Tanzeem Hasan

 ### 2024-01-06 - Project Proposal